finm-32900/finm-32900.github.io/_sources/lectures/Week6/GitHub_pull_requests.md

 - **Feature Development**: A developer working on a new feature creates a feature branch and later submits a pull request.
 The pull request triggers a review process, allowing the team to provide feedback and request changes if necessary, ensuring that the new feature aligns with the project standards and goals.

-- **Bug Fixing**: When fixing a bug, a developer submits a pull request with the fix.
-The pull request description links to the issue being addressed, providing context and justification for the changes.
-This process ensures that the fix is reviewed and tested before being merged, reducing the risk of introducing new issues.
+- **Bug Tracking**: When addressing a reported bug from the issue tracker, developers include `fixes #456` in their PR description.
+This automatically links the solution to the original problem report and closes the issue when merged.

 - **Code Refactoring**: Pull requests are also valuable for code refactoring efforts.
 A developer can propose refactoring changes that improve code maintainability and performance.
 The team can review these changes in isolation, ensuring that refactoring does not introduce regressions.